 Drug interaction studies were performed with REYATAZ and other drugs likely to be coadministered and some drugs commonly used as probes for pharmacokinetic interactions.
-The effects of coadministration of REYATAZ on the AUC, $C{max}$ , and $C{min}$ are summarized in Tables 21 and 22.
+The effects of coadministration of REYATAZ on the AUC, C{max} , and C{min} are summarized in Tables 21 and 22.
+Neither didanosine EC nor diltiazem had a significant effect on atazanavir exposures (see Table 22 for effect of atazanavir on didanosine EC or diltiazem exposures).
+REYATAZ did not have a significant effect on the exposures of didanosine (when administered as the buffered tablet), stavudine, or fluconazole.
 For information regarding clinical recommendations, see Drug Interactions (7).